 - Creole Seasoning - for a little spice and flavor.
 I like to use Tony Chachere's creole seasoning, but you can use a few dashes of cayenne pepper and 1/2 teaspoon of salt instead of the creole.
 You can also swap it out for Old Bay seasoning if you wish.

-- Deep Fryer - is helpful but you can use a pan that's deep enough to hold about 2 inches of oil.
-You can also use an air fyer instead.
+- A Deep Fryer – is helpful but you can use a pan that’s deep enough to hold about 2 inches of oil.
+You can also use an air fryer instead.

 - Tongs - or a skimmer basket to get the hot mushrooms out of the oil.

-- Paper towel - or clean tea towels.
+- Paper towel – or clean tea towels to drain any excess oil.

 Bread the mushrooms

-- Take out of the oil with a skimmer basket or tongs and cool on a paper towel.
+Step 9 – Take them out of the oil with a skimmer basket or tongs and cool them on a paper towel.

 - Preheat your oven to 475° F (246° C).